-But I hope by the end of this post, you will have a better picture of what suits you best and the tradeoffs between the 2 school of thoughts.
+Hopefully by the end of this post, you will have a better picture of what suits you best and the trade-offs between the 2 school of thoughts.

+Diversification has its obvious benefits but you need to balance the trade-off between risk-controls and returns.
 Diversification reduces both systematic risk and volatility but limits your potential for high returns.
-Most common investing advise is having a diversified investment portfolio; often echoed by financial advisors and brokers.
+Conventional advice is to diversify your investment portfolio; often echoed by financial advisors and brokers.

-Let’s start first by answering this question, “Why is diversification a common practice advised by financial advisers and brokers?”.
+Let’s start first by answering this question, “Why is diversification a common advice among financial advisers and brokers?”.

 That’s a bold statement.

-Is he right?
+But is he right…?
 Should you not take the advise of financial advisers and brokers?

 Financial advisers and brokers provides advise to a broad range of retail investors with different risk profile, most are conservative investors while others are much more adventurous in seeking higher returns.
-Some investors just can’t stomach a 20% drawdown on their portfolios, or daily fluctuations on stock prices.
-Hence providing a “balanced” recommendation seems to be the easiest and safest route for them.
-Nothing wrong with that, after all their primary objective will always be capital preservation first.
+Some investors have no risk-appetite for a 20% draw-down on their portfolios, or the daily volatility of stock prices.
+Hence a “balanced” recommendation seems to be the easiest and safest route for them.
+Nothing wrong with that, after all the primary objective will always be capital preservation.